Hüseyin Özer: Social life

 Dedicated to education, Özer established a trust in Ankara in his early years, which turned into a foundation named "Hüseyin Özer Education Foundation".
 In a partnership program with Middlesex University, he teaches students how to open and run successful restaurants.
 He has contributed to the Turkish-English Chamber of Commerce.

 Recognition

 In 2011, Özer was honoured with the Entrepreneur of the Year award by the Star Network at the World Food Awards.

 In 2007–2008, his restaurant in Regent Street was recommended by Michelin Guide.

-He is one of the three Turkish people who featured in the Discovery Channel's programme World's Richest People.
+He is one of the three Turkish people who was featured in the Discovery Channel's programme World's Richest People.

 In 2011, Hüseyin Özer was given an honorary Doctorate of Letters by the University of Westminster.